-LIBRARY RESOURCES
+LEARNING RESOURCES

-Copiah-Lincoln Community College promotes educational excellence by providing library resources to the students, faculty, and staff wherever the educational experience takes place.
-Facilities located on each campus (the Evelyn W. Oswalt Library on the Wesson Campus; the Willie Mae Dunn Library on the Natchez Campus; and the Fred and Jewett Taylor Library at the Simpson County Center) house a carefully selected variety of materials that supports the curriculum of the college.
+Copiah-Lincoln Community College Libraries promote educational excellence by providing information access to the students, faculty, and staff in both traditional and online courses.
+Facilities located on each campus (the Evelyn W. Oswalt Library - Wesson Campus; the Willie Mae Dunn Library - Natchez Campus; and the Fred and Jewett Taylor Library - Simpson County Center) house a variety of materials to support the curricula of the college and academic freedom.